lccortez/learning-library/oracle-integration-library/core-compentencies/insight/console/console.md

 Estimated Lab Time: 15 minutes

-More info on Insight Dashboards can be found [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/work-console-and-dashboards-business-process.html).
+More info on Insight Dashboards can be found [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/create-custom-dashboards.html).

 ## Learning Objectives
 In this lab, you will learn how to create the following:
-- Custom Dashboard
+- Create Custom Dashboard
-- Console Views

 Consoles are created and associated within Insight automatically when a model, with defined business processes, has been activated.
 Standard Dashboards provide 5 summaries to view.
 However, you can create custom dashboards within Insight.